53rg3/elsa/dogs/readme.md

 # Ruminations for 0.2

 - No pseudo-Optionals

   - They're fake and gay.
 Throw a shit load of exceptions.

 - Don't we have some exception mapping?
 Was that useful?
 Why not pass it as it is and let user decide what to do.

+## ElsaClient, DAOs and the BulkProcessor

+- The Elasticsearch client manages thread pools which automatically are configured depending on the underlying machine.
+You should therefore only use one per application.
+One client is connected to only one cluster.
+If you want to work on multiple clusters you need multiple clients.
+In that case you probably will have to [configure the thread pools manually](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-threadpool.html), if performance is a concern.
+A work-around would be to open and close clients when switching clusters.
+- When initializing the `ElsaClient` you can register DAOs, which can then be retrieved via `ElsaClient.getDao(Model.class)`.
+If you want to work on multiple indices you can also use `ElsaClient.createDAO(DaoConfig)`.
+The indices must be in the same cluster.
+- You don't need to create multiple `Bulkprocessor` instances.
+Just use the one which `ElsaClient` creates on initialization and throw your raw requests from the DAOs in there and let it do it's magic.
+You can work on multiple indices at once.
+If you, for whatever reason, want more BulkProcessors, then it's no problem, because they will use the same thread pool.

 ## Exception handling